Ryan-ark/web-fastapi-auth/docs/deployment.md

 4. Click `Deploy` in Vercel.
 5. Wait for build and function deployment.
 6. Open the deployed site.
-7. Test create, list, update, and delete.
+7. Sign in with the seeded admin account.
+8. Test protected product CRUD and admin pages.

 ## What To Expect On First Deploy